MSN/ Family Nurse Practitioner Track

 The FNP program is 46 semester hours with a minimum of 720 hours of clinical training.
 Full-time students can complete the program in 2 years and part-time students can complete the program in 3 years.

 The MSN / FNP program is designed for students to begin as a cohort each Summer and continue through the curriculum in sequence.
-The first MSN / FNP cohort will begin Summer 2014.
+A new FNP cohort will begin every May.

 A Post-MSN option is not currently available.

-The MSN / FNP track is in the process of obtaining accreditation from the Southern Association for Colleges and Schools (SACS) and Accreditation Commission for Education in Nursing (ACEN).
+The MSN / FNP track is accredited by the Southern Association for Colleges and Schools (SACS) and the Accreditation Commission for Education in Nursing (ACEN).

 I am excited about the new educational opportunities this graduate program will offer nursing professionals and its potential impact on the health of the community.
 I look forward to visiting with you regarding our program.